Working with gauges

 7.3.
 Start and End Width

-Under Main \ COMMON in the properties for the gauge, you'll see a list of ranges corresponding to the states (e.g., Good and Bad).
+In the Properties for the gauge, on the Main tab, you'll see a list of ranges corresponding to the states (e.g., Good and Bad).
 Click on a range to edit its appearance.

 For example, change the fill color, Start Width, and End Width of the two ranges to achieve the look shown in the figure below.